ndubauskas/NotFlappy/README.md

 # NotFlappy

 ## Overview
 NotFlappy is a simple and addictive game built using Swift and SpriteKit.
-It mimics the classic NotFlappy gameplay where the player controls a bird, guiding it through a series of pipes, trying to achieve the highest score possible.
+The player controls a bird, guiding it through a series of pipes, trying to achieve the highest score possible.

 <img src="https://github.com/ndubauskas/NotFlappy/blob/main/NotFlappy/screenshots/gameplay.png" width="30%">